-- Certification helps the public understand the importance of using mental performance consultants who have the background and training to provide quality services. - AASP and the Certification Council have a strong commitment to support quality among mental performance consultants, and each person working in the field has a professional obligation to become certified and promote certification with our colleagues and students. - Certification provides a system through which experienced consultants can be recognized as having passed a rigorous examination. - AASP certification is a prerequisite to being placed on the USOC Registry that allows mental performance consultants to work with US Olympic athletes and teams.
+- Certification helps the public understand the importance of using mental performance consultants who have the background and training to provide quality services. - The Certification Council has a strong commitment to support quality among mental performance consultants, and each person working in the field has a professional obligation to become certified and promote certification with our colleagues and students. - Certification provides a system through which experienced consultants can be recognized as having passed a rigorous examination. - CMPC certification is a prerequisite to being placed on the USOC Registry that allows mental performance consultants to work with US Olympic athletes and teams.